It’s easy to dismiss workplace sexual harassment as a hallmark of a bygone era. Unfortunately, the statistics show otherwise.

 Talk to a Colorado Workplace Sexual Harassment Attorney

 A 2019 report by the global accounting network Deloitte revealed that workplace sexual harassment costs an annual average of $2.6 billion in lost productivity or $1,053 per victim.
 While staggering, those numbers pale by comparison to the emotional distress caused by sexual harassment.
 The workplace sexual harassment attorneys at Robinson & Henry, PC will treat your case with the compassion and care it deserves.
-Call 303-688-0944 today to begin your free case assessment.
+Call 303-688-0944 today to begin your case assessment.

 Colorado Workplace Sexual Harassment Laws